Lindzsy/curriculum/phase1/web_notes_project.md

 * To see how other servers have parsed the requests, play with the code in [exploring_rack.rb](exploring_rack.rb).
 * Create a binary named `notes_server`, which will require the server code and run it.
   You can skip the acceptance test on this one.
+* This is the same thing I did in front of you at Chicago Ruby [link](https://vimeo.com/157390424).

 Iteration 1 - Your own app